SakoDev/RemovePicBG/README.md

 **Example Usage:**

-Suppose you have a directory named "img_jpg" containing JPEG images that you want to process.
+Suppose you have a directory named "img_jpeg" containing JPEG images that you want to process.
 Running this script will prompt you to enter the file type ("jpeg", "png", or "jpg").
-After selecting "jpeg", the script will process each JPEG image in the "img_jpg" directory, removing its background and saving the resulting images in the "dist" directory.
+After selecting "jpeg", the script will process each JPEG image in the "img_jpeg" directory, removing its background and saving the resulting images in the "dist" directory as a PNG file type.

 **Note:** Ensure you have Python installed on your system along with the Rembg library.
 If Rembg is not already installed, you can install it using pip: